An epicurean adventure to: Japan

 How to make the sauce

 It really can't be simpler.
-Just add all the ingredients to a bowl and mix well.
+Just add all the ingredients to a bowl and whisk well.
 Divide into dipping bowls and enjoy!

 Storage and safety